lzara388/python-fizzbuzz/README.md

 # Python FizzBuzz
+Lourdes' change

-This segment is intended to be used to teach how to use the Python debugger along with Pytest.
+This segment is dintended to be used to teach how to use the Python debugger along with Pytest.

 ## Setup